This page was reviewed under our medical and editorial policy by

 Pain during sex/vaginal dryness: Women who’ve undergone cervical cancer treatment, surgery or radiation may experience vaginal dryness or pain (dyspareunia) during sex.

-Gynecologic cancers and their treatments may shorten or narrow the vagina, and this also may factor into pain during sex.
+Gynecologic cancers and their treatments may shorten or narrow the vagina, and this also may cause pain during sex.
 Some treatments may even prompt menopausal symptoms that contribute to vaginal dryness and vaginal tightness.

 Breast cancer survivors also may experience vaginal dryness, loss of libido and the inability to orgasm due to the hormone treatments that alter estrogen and androgen levels.

-Body image issues: You may experience weight gain, hair loss or the inability to control your bladder, and this could impact the way you see yourself and your overall energy.
-When something changes your feeling of sexuality, it may impact your libido.
+Body image issues: Patients may experience weight gain, hair loss or the inability to control their bladders, and this could impact the way they see themselves and their overall energy.
+When something changes feelings of sexuality, it may impact the patient's libido.

-Surgery may alter your appearance as well.
+Surgery may alter the patient's appearance as well.
 For example, women who’ve had a mastectomy may feel less comfortable with their appearance and less sensation.
 They may feel sexually unattractive.

-Because cancer may change how you look—due to surgery or other treatments—it’s a normal reaction to feel down at first.
+Because cancer may change how some patients look—due to surgery or other treatments—it’s a normal reaction to feel down at first.

 Trouble reaching orgasm: Many people who experience orgasms before cancer have them again.
-If it’s a problem, ask your care team for tips and strategies.
+If it’s a problem, ask the care team for tips and strategies.
 A sexual counselor may also help.

 Erectile dysfunction: ED is a common side effect in men with cancer.
 Surgery or radiation may impact the nerves and flow of blood and affect an erection.
 In addition to ED, men may have problems reaching orgasm or have urine leakage while climaxing.